ctfpilot/challenges-template/README.md

 The template repository is licensed under the [EUPL-1.2 License](https://interoperable-europe.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt).
 The included tools are licensed under their respective licenses.

+By contributing to this template repository, you agree to our Contributor License Agreement (CLA).
+The CLA can be found in <https://github.com/ctfpilot/cla>.

 You may copy, modify, and distribute this template repository under the terms of the [EUPL-1.2 License](https://interoperable-europe.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt).
 Any content you add to your new repository, that is templated from this repository, is subject to your own licensing terms.